 02 of 05

 These are great for light-duty pruning.
 They can cut through branches up to1 3/4 inches and have a two-zone blade for cutting larger and smaller branches.
 If you're going to do a lot of light pruning, the ShockGuard bumper will be appreciated.
 They have gel grips for better control.
 The blades are resharpenable forged carbon-steel.
 It is extendable to 31 inches or you can get a non-extendable model.

 03 of 05

 Sometimes you like the option of making the handles longer or shorter, to get in tight or extend your reach.
-This model from Corona extends from 21 - 33 inches.
-You get their Teflon coated, non-stick blade and strong, but light, fiberglass handles.
-The blade is replaceable.
-Cuts branches up to 1 1/2" in diameter.
+This model extends from 27 to 40 inches.
+You get their Teflon coated, non-stick blade and strong, but light, aluminum handles.
+It cuts branches up to 2 inches in diameter.

 04 of 05